Introvert’s Guide to Making the Most of your Novel Coronavacation.

 - Self Care.
 Free journaling resources are currently available from the Happiness Planner.
-Mental health resources are BOOMING to make sure everyone is their best self.
+Mental health resources are BOOMING to make sure everyone is their best self during quarantine.
 Museums are offering digital tours.
 Take-out has free delivery.
 Take naps when you need rest.
 The world is still accessible.
 It’s all good.

 - Hug your Pets.
 There is literally no one on earth more excited to see you home than your fur (or in my case, feather baby).
 Be the person your pet thinks you are and show up for them too.
 As far as research shows, the virus can’t be given to your pets, so hug them all day every day.
 Just don’t forget to space out hand-licks right after using sanitizer- it’s toxic for dogs.

-If nothing else, try the following 4 step daily hack to optimizing your time at home: Do one thing for your body, one thing for your mind, one thing for your feelings, and then do something kind.
+If nothing else, try the following 4 step daily hack to optimizing your time at home during quarantine: Do one thing for your body, one thing for your mind, one thing for your feelings, and then do something kind.
 We’re all in this together.
 Let’s let things cool down out there while we take care of ourselves a little too.